The men and women who defend the United Kingdom and fight wars overseas.

 - Ironically, they're part of the reason for US Army Special Forces being associated with (and called) "Green Berets."

-- Also in The Incredible Hulk, Blonsky (The Abomination) was retconned from a KGB agent into a Royal Marine, due to being played by Tim Roth.
-The Royal Marines are implied to be pretty badass by American standards in this movie.
+- Also in The Incredible Hulk, Emil Blonsky (The Abomination) was retconned from a KGB agent into a Royal Marine of presumably Russian ancestry, due to being played by Tim Roth.
+The Royal Marines are implied to be pretty badass by American standards in this movie, and accounts from both USMC and Royal Marines indicate a great degree of mutual respect.

 - One of the Royal Marines units is the FPG (Fleet Protection Group) whose task is to guard the UK's naval assets.
 Their primary task is guarding the nuclear weapons but they are also stationed on ships to act as defence and boarding parties.